sneefyyy/DSL/README.md

 - When adding a new generator, implement `create_fewshot_examples()` returning examples obeying the dataset schema.
 Add a short test in `src/dsl/interpreter.py` to smoke-run a few examples.
 - To extend functional evaluation (more rigorous pass@k), modify `src/dsl/evaluate_model.py` to generate larger candidate pools and use the standard pass@k estimator.

----
-If you'd like, I can also:
-- produce a Colab notebook pre-configured to run a PEFT finetune (already added as `colab_finetune_dsl.ipynb`), or
-- add a CLI flag to `finetune_hf.py` to control `FunctionalEvaluatorCallback` sample size and candidate count for easier tuning.